-Moreover, the Company realized the importance of good supervision, as the result, 9 out of 12 Directors (75%) completed the Director Accreditation Program (DAP), Director Certification Program (DCP), Audit Committee Program (ACP) and Finance for Director (FFD) organized by Thai Institute of Directors (IOD) and Corporate Secretary Development Program, organized by Thai Listed Companies Association (TLCA).
+Moreover, the Company realized the importance of good supervision, as the result, 9 out of 12 Directors (75%) completed the Director Accreditation Program (DAP), Director Certification Program (DCP), Audit Committee Program (ACP) and Finance for Director (FFD) organized by Thai Institute of Directors Association.
+The Directors also attended the training course for the Corporate Secretary Development Program organized by the Listed Companies Association of Thailand.

-Company Secretary/Secretary to the Boards of Directors : The Board of Directors' Meeting No.5/2007 dated November 3, 2007 appointed Mr. Viboolsak Udomvanich, a Director, to be the Company's secretary whose qualification and experience deemed appropriate for the responsibility in monitoring the Company to comply with the rules and the Company's regulations and also in line with principles of Good Corporate Governance to allow effective management.
+Company Secretary/Secretary to the Boards of Directors: The Board of Directors' Meeting No.5/2007 dated November 3, 2007 appointed Mr. Viboolsak Udomvanich, a Director, to be the Company's secretary whose qualification and experience deemed appropriate for the responsibility in monitoring the Company to comply with the rules and the Company's regulations and also in line with principles of Good Corporate Governance to allow effective management.